is now available! Read about the new features and fixes from September.

 change syntax

-If you want to persist the new language mode for that file type, you can use the Configure File Association for command to associate the current file extension with an installed language.
+If you want to persist the new language mode for a file type, use the Configure File Association for command to associate the current file extension with an installed language.

 Customization

-There are many things you can do to customize VS Code.
+There are many options to customize VS Code to meet your preferences:

 • Change your theme